So how was your Fourth of July? Safe and fun, I hope. Mine was a mixed bag.

 It started in the afternoon when my son and granddaughter came over.
 First time we’d been together since before the first of March.
 Masked up and properly distanced, we watched “Hamilton.”
 Wow.
 It was everything I’d imagined.
 And I don’t usually care for musicals.
 Whatever you’ve heard about it, it’s all that and more.
 Both son and granddaughter had watched it just the night before and both were eager to see it again.
 It was so appropriate for the Fourth of July.
 We contemplated and discussed history and stagecraft and the various performances.
 Especially interesting because my granddaughter is into musical theater in a big way.

 And by the way, I couldn’t disagree more with those who pan the show because it’s not historically accurate.
-It’s a play!
+It’s a musical!
 Get over it.

 Anyway, the bottom line is I highly recommend it.
 It’s streaming now on Disney Plus.
 And do turn on the subtitles.
 There was one place where the words went so fast I could barely read fast enough, much less understand what I was hearing.